Bloody Kisses: Music and lyrics

-Considered a classic in the gothic metal genre, Bloody Kisses is "saturated with complex patterns of sound" layered with Peter Steele's trademark baritone vocals and lyrics relating to topics such as sex, religion, image, racism and death.
+Considered a classic in the gothic metal genre, Bloody Kisses is "saturated with complex patterns of sound" layered with Peter Steele's trademark baritone vocals and lyrics relating to topics such as sex, religion, image, and death.

 According to Decibel, Bloody Kisses "featured infectious doom-pop epics ("Black No. 1 (Little Miss Scare-All)", "Christian Woman"), sarcastic hardcore screeds ("Kill All the White People", "We Hate Everyone")" and bizarre noise interludes ("Fay Wray Come Out and Play", "Dark Side of the Womb", "3.0.I.F.")".

 "Black No. 1 (Little Miss Scare-All)" is "a sarcastic ode to goth girls (and their trademark, black hair dye) based on a narcissistic ex-girlfriend of singer/songwriter Peter Steele".

 Bloody Kisses includes a cover of the classic Seals & Crofts' track, "Summer Breeze".
 Type O Negative's original recording of the song included alternate lyrics, written by Peter Steele, and was retitled "Summer Girl".
 However, original songwriters Seals & Crofts, found Steele's "Summer Girl" lyrics distasteful and the band was forced to re-record the vocals and remix the track with the song's original lyrics and title intact.

 When played in its entirety, top to bottom, the album's songs and noise interludes constitute one seamless composition.
 The band would continue this tradition on the World Coming Down LP released in 1999.

 The album features additional vocal performances from close friends of the band, including Keith Caputo, Joey Zampella and Alan Robert of fellow Brooklyn-based alt-metal band Life of Agony, who are credited as "Erasmus High School Boys Special Ed." in the album's liner notes.

 Founding member, drummer Sal Abruscato, would leave the band shortly after the album's completion due to Peter Steele's reluctance to commit to touring.
 Abruscato would join Life of Agony full-time after performing on the band's debut album, River Runs Red, recorded later that same year.
 River Runs Red was produced and mixed by Type O Negative keyboardist/producer Josh Silver, and was also released on Roadrunner Records in 1993.
 Both albums became very successful releases for the record label, and Life of Agony, with Abruscato, would open for Type O Negative during the initial Bloody Kisses tour of '93–'94.

 The album artwork depicts several locations of Green-Wood Cemetery, Brooklyn, photographed by John Wadsworth.